Source: Labour Force Survey, Quarter 4

 Evidence gaps and limitations

 The LFS is a continuous survey of around 60,000 households each quarter.
 Although the LFS contains spatial information at a regional level, the standard release of LFS data set does not contain local authority identifiers.
 It is therefore not possible to use the standard LFS to analyse trends and characteristics of migration across local areas.
 The Annual Population Survey (APS) available since 2004 is more suitable for this purpose.
+The 2011 Census provides the best information on the number of migrants in each region, but it is only available for a single year.

 The LFS has some limitations for estimating the dynamics of migrants in the UK.
 First, it does not measure the scale of irregular migration.
 Second, it does not provide information on asylum seekers.
 Third, the LFS excludes those who do not live in households, such as those in hotels, caravan parks and other communal establishments.
 The LFS is therefore likely to underestimate the UK population of recent migrants.